AndreasTraut/Algorithms-Data-Structures-and-Coding/README.md

 ### a) Aim of this repository

-The aim of this repository is to improve coding skills and enhance skills in algorithmic thinking and data structures.
+The aim of this repository is to share my coding skills, knowledge in data-structures (e.g. classes), abilities in algorithmic thinking (e.g. recursion) and tool-building skills (e.g. Excel/VBA tools).
+At the same time I will give you lots of hints and solution templates, which will help you to enhance your skills in these topics as well.

 ### b) Motivation for this repository